benderlidze/bbw/_wallets/keepkey.md

 lang: en
 author: jordantuwiner
 permalink: "/wallets/keepkey/"
-seotitle: "7 Things to Know Before Buying a KeepKey [Review]"
+seotitle: "KeepKey Review: 5 Things to Know Before Buying"
 title: "KeepKey"
 desc: KeepKey was released in September 2015 and is the second hardware Bitcoin wallet to offer a screen.
 wallet: keepkey